 |Source: Li and Reeder (stover and straw) and original calculations (CRP)|

 Larson, James A., Burton C. English, and Lixia Lambert.
 2007.
 "Economic Analysis of the Conditions for Which Farmers Will Supply Biomass Feedstocks for Energy Production."
-Agricultural Marketing Resource Center.
+University of Tennessee Agricultural Economics.
+PDF.

-Li, Y., and R. Reeder.
+Li, Yebo, and R. Reeder.
 2009.
 "Crop Residues for Ethanol Production in Ohio."
 Ohioline, The Ohio State University.

 Perlack, Robert D., Lynn L. Wright, Anthony F. Turhollow, Robin L. Graham, Bryce J. Stokes, and Donald C. Erbach.
 2005.
-"Biomass as a Feedstock for a Bioenergy and Bioproducts Industry: The Technical Feasibility of a Billion-Ton Annual Supply."
-U.S. Department of Energy and U.S. Department of Agriculture.
+"Biomass as a Feedstock for a Bioenergy and Bioproducts Industry: The Technical Feasibility of a Billion-ton Annual Supply."
+Oak Ridge, Tennessee: U.S. Department of Energy and U.S. Department of Agriculture.
+PDF.